lolmaxz/staff-handbooks/docs/general-handbook/staff-roles/event-positions/event-roles.md

 <h3> Responsibilities: </h3>

-- Lead event security roles.
+- Oversee completion of security tasks and document updates in regards to event team alongside Event Team Head.
+- Ensure fairness in moderation actions within events.
-- <Tooltip noDecoration={true} width="9em" tip="Point of Contact">POC</Tooltip> for Admins regarding any cybersecurity issues in server/events.
+- <Tooltip noDecoration={true} width="9em" tip="Point of Contact">POC</Tooltip> for Owners regarding any cybersecurity issues in server/events.
 - Serve as the point of contact for HR reports about team members.

-:::note
+:::info
 The Head of Security ensures the safety and security of events and addresses any security concerns.

 Currently, <RoleBadge role="cobramaia" color="#00B9ff" /> serves as the Head of Security.